cj-mclaughlin/LatentFactorQuestionnaire/README.md

 # Latent Factor Decomposition Model: Applications for Questionnaire Data

-Included is a reference python3 implementation as described in paper [citation].
+Included is a reference python3 implementation as described in [https://arxiv.org/abs/2104.15106].

 See `main.py` for an example of how to use this model for your dataset.